Based on the management philosophy of Shiba Park Hotel Co., Ltd.

 In recent years, we have hired foreign staff to support the increasing number of inbound visitors and to give our guests a sense of security when they come to Japan.
 We are working to create an environment where every staff can play an active role, regardless of nationality, age, or gender, and where we can improve our careers according to our abilities.
 We also provide Japanese language training to improve customer service skills.

 We try to promote an environment where all staff can work comfortably and support a balance between work and childcare.
 The introduction of this system also leads to the development of a diverse workforce.

-In recent years, when it is said that there are not many people who want to work in the service industry, we are actively working to provide useful hands-on experience for college and university students to help them find future employment or enter the workforce.
+In recent years, while the number of applicants for employment in the service industry is said to be lowering, we are actively working to provide beneficial hands-on experience for college and university students to help them find future employment or enter the workforce.
 Our sister hotel, Shiba Park Hotel, also offers several days of hands-on experience for students from high schools, junior high schools and schools for the disabled.

-In order to improve the efficiency and productivity of operations, check-in tablet device and a 24-hour foreign currency exchange machine were installed.
+To improve the efficiency and productivity of operations, a check-in tablet device and a 24-hour foreign currency exchange machine have been installed.
 Also, information on the art exhibition in the hotel is now available through QR codes.
-These initiatives have reduced the amount of time guests have to wait, relieved labor shortages, and reduced overtime.
+These initiatives have reduced the amount of time guests have to wait, relieved labor shortages and reduced overtime work.
 Increasing the time to serve guests in person creates job satisfaction.

 |THANN (Bath amenities, Hand wash)|

 |・Product does not use any mineral oil, parabens, MIT, dyes, fragrances, or animal ingredients|